This park is currently closed due to fire hazard.

 June 30, 2017: Temporary pit toilet closure

 The pit toilet located at Three Sisters is temporarily closed due to a hazard.
 Please use the pit toilets located in the parking lot and at Heaven Tree.
 We apologize for the inconvenience.

 - Conditions as of March 1, 2017:

 - The trail to Three Sisters has a re-route due to flooding approximately half way (.75 km) from the junction on Valley Mist Trail.
 Trail improvements are scheduled for 2016.

 - The trail system in the Lower Carmanah Valley is open.
 The trails are passable but some portions present difficult hiking.
 Trails are not maintained north of Three Sisters and the trail south of the Stoltmann Commemorative Grove is closed.

 - Boardwalk and trail repairs are ongoing.

-- Road access (Rosander Main) to the lower Carmanah Valley (feature zone) is open and very rough, please note that alder growth just prior to the park entrance is causing the road to be brushed in, but is passable.
+- Road access (Rosander Main) to the lower Carmanah Valley (feature zone) is currently open and very rough but not guaranteed.